A very warm welcome to the research website of Professor Wilson Ng!

 My personal profile is posted here: See Profile.

-My principal research projects are presented in the following sections on:
+My principal research projects are set out in the following sections on:

 - Opportunity formation processes among physically-challenged entrepreneurs [See “Disabled” Entrepreneurs Section],